Anthony Lee (actor): Death

 On October 28, 2000, Lee was attending a costume party in Benedict Canyon at a friend's mansion dubbed "The Castle".
 The LA Times reported that in the past Lee had worn a cape and mask to Halloween parties.
 Police reported he was carrying a replica of a .357 Magnum Desert Eagle handgun made of rubber.
 Sometime around 1:00 a.m, two LAPD officers, Officer Terrill Hopper and Officer Natalie Humpherys, responded to a noise complaint at the residence.
 The two were met by a private security guard hired by one of the party's hosts.
 The security guard showed the officers to the kitchen and left them to find one of the party's hosts.

 Before the party hosts could be found, Officer Hopper left the kitchen, exiting through a side door.
 He searched the darkened, narrow path area behind the home with his flashlight before coming upon a glass door.
 Behind the door stood Lee and his friend, fellow actor Jeff Denton.
 The two were in Denton's bedroom chatting with another actor when they saw Officer Hopper's flashlight shine through the glass door.
 Officer Hopper then shot through the glass door nine times, hitting Lee a total of four times, once in the head and three times in the back.
-Lee died at the scene.
+Lee was killed instantly.
 Officer Hopper later said he fired his weapon because Lee aimed his replica gun at him, and he was unaware that the gun was not real.